free shipping from a purchase value of 49 euros in germany.

 Online Marketing

-We process personal data for the purposes of online marketing, which may include in particular the marketing of advertising space or the display of advertising and other content (collectively referred to as “Content”) based on the potential interests of users and the measurement of their effectiveness.
+We process personal data for online marketing purposes, which may include, in particular, the marketing of advertising space or the display of advertising and other content (collectively referred to as “content”) based on users’ potential interests, as well as the measurement of their effectiveness.

-For these purposes, so-called user profiles are created and stored in a file (so-called “cookie”) or similar procedure is used by which the relevant user information for the display of the aforementioned content is stored.
-This information may include, for example, content viewed, websites visited, online networks used, communication partners and technical information such as the browser used, computer system used and information on usage times and used functions.
-If users have consented to the collection of their sideline data, these can also be processed.
+For these purposes, so-called user profiles are created and stored in a file (known as a “cookie”), or similar methods are used to store user information relevant to the display of the aforementioned content.
+This information may include, for example, content viewed, websites visited, online networks used, as well as communication partners and technical details such as the browser and computer system used, along with information on usage times and functions used.
+If users have consented to the collection of their location data, this data may also be processed.

 The IP addresses of the users are also stored.
 However, we use provided IP masking procedures (i.e. pseudonymisation by shortening the IP address) to ensure the protection of the user’s by using a pseudonym.
 In general, within the framework of the online marketing process, no clear user data (such as e-mail addresses or names) is secured, but pseudonyms.
 This means that we, as well as the providers of online marketing procedures, do not know the actual identity of the users, but only the information stored in their profiles.